streamdata-gallery-organizations/opendns/_listings/opendns/domains-delete-postman.md

             "body": {
               "mode": "raw"
             },
-            "description": "To delete a domain from the shared customer’s domain list, run a DELETE request against the domains endpoint of the API."
+            "description": "To delete a domain from the shared customer???s domain list, run a DELETE request against the domains endpoint of the API."
           },
           "response": [
             {